French Open to allow just 1,000 fans a day at Roland Garros - France 24

 That figure had already been reduced from 20,000 and then 11,500.

-The decision by the French government will be a huge blow to Roland Garros which last year attracted on average around 37,000 fans a day.

-French Prime Minister Jean Castex, speaking on France 2 TV, insisted that the Grand Slam tournament must be subject to the same restrictions imposed Thursday on sports events taking place in designated 'red zones' where the coronavirus is showing signs of resurgence.
+French Prime Minister Jean Castex insisted that the Grand Slam tournament must be subject to the same restrictions imposed Thursday on sports events taking place in designated 'red zones' where the coronavirus is showing signs of resurgence.

 "We will apply the same rules at Roland Garros as elsewhere," said Castex.
 "We go from 5,000 to 1,000."